By David Joel Miller.

 Some people have tried to make the argument that plant-based drugs are “natural” therefore less dangerous than synthetic or man-made drugs.
 This is often used as an argument for the legalization of marijuana.

 Some natural plant-based drugs are poisonous and can prove fatal even in very small doses.
-The Opioid’s come from one species of poppy plant but are very addicting and an overdose can be fatal.
+The Opioid’s come from one species of poppy plant but is very addicting and an overdose can be fatal.
 Other drugs like LSD-25 were originally isolated from plant material (a fungus growing on rye grain) but can easily be synthesized in the lab.
-Other life saving drugs are completely synthetic.
+Other life-saving drugs are completely synthetic.
 The plant vs. factory origin way of classifying drugs has not proved useful to my way of thinking.

 What is this drug used for?